nategood/httpful/README.md

 # Httpful

 Httpful is a simple Http Client library for PHP 5.3+.
-There is an emphasis of readability without loosing concise syntax.
+There is an emphasis of readability without losing concise syntax.
 As such, you will notice that the library lends itself very nicely to "chaining".

 # Use it

 Basic example.
 Fire off a GET request to FreeBase API to find albums by The Dead Weather.
-Notice, we expect the data returned to be JSON and the library parses it nicely.
+Notice, we expect the data returned to be JSON formatted and the library parses it nicely.

     $uri = "https://www.googleapis.com/freebase/v1/mqlread?query=%7B%22type%22:%22/music/artist%22%2C%22name%22:%22The%20Dead%20Weather%22%2C%22album%22:%5B%5D%7D";
     $response = \Httpful\Request::get($uri)
         ->expectsType(\Httpful\Mime::JSON)
         ->sendIt();
-    echo 'The Dead Weather has ' . count($response->result->album) . ' albums.';
+    echo 'The Dead Weather has ' . count($response->body->result->album) . ' albums.';

 *For more details, checkout the examples directory*